pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 How Do I Use Resource Handles?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most common way is creating a :py:class:`~arcade.sprite.Sprite` like this:
+The most common way is creating a :py:class:`~arcade.Sprite` like this:

 .. code-block:: python